medalith2590/sql-learning-journey/README.md

 # SQL Learning Journey

-This repository contains my SQL practice and learning progress while studying Data Analysis.
+This repository contains my SQL practice and learning progress to become a Data Analyst.

 ## Goals
 -Document my journey of learning SQL and other tools to become a Data Analyst.